iterative/dvc.org/static/docs/commands-reference/import.md

 # import

-Download or copy file or directory from another DVC repository into the
-<abbr>workspace</abbr>, and track changes in the remote source with DVC.
-Creates
+Download or copy file or directory from another DVC repository (on a git server such as Github) into the <abbr>workspace</abbr>, and track changes in the remote source with DVC.
+Creates a DVC-file.
-a DVC-file.

 > See also `dvc get` which corresponds to the first step this command performs
 > (just download the data).